 Life Before SumoSprings

-The list of “bad terrain” included:
+The list of “bad terrain” is seemingly endless and includes:

 Of all the things related to a bumpy ride, the absolute worst are the side-to-side sways.

 Nothing gets me to nervously grip my steering wheel harder than 5-6 deep, back-and-forth rocks before our camper van settles back down.

 With added suspension support from our SumoSprings, we are much more confident when driving on unmaintained roads.

 Our rides are considerably smoother with less side-to-side way because the SumoSprings picks up the weight of our camper and dampens it’s overall movement.

 And for roughly $450 (prices vary depending on the vehicle model), SumoSprings are some of the cheapest camper van suspension upgrades you can make that have an immediate and noticeable impact on your driving experience.

 Best of all, SumoSprings are easy to install yourself.
 So you don’t need to pay an additional $500-$1,000 at an auto shop to get them installed.